Client: Karen Meager, Monkey Puzzle

 Identifying Monkey Puzzle’s marketing leaks

-As part of the Masterplan course, participants review their marketing against the Thirteen Touchpoint Leaks™.
-This is a bottom-up analysis that identifies how businesses lose both customers and profit from their marketing activities - and creates a traffic light action plan of priorities.
+As part of the Companion Course to Chapter 2, participants review their marketing against the Thirteen Touchpoint Leaks™.
+This is a bottom-up analysis that identifies how businesses lose both customers and profit from their marketing activities – and creates a traffic light action plan of priorities.

 Related content: What are the Thirteen Touchpoint Leaks™